Shippable/docs/sources/platform/tutorial/runtime/ami-v594-aarch64.md

 * Dirperm1 Supported: true
 * Cgroup Driver: cgroupfs

-** NOTE: only [custom nodes](/platform/tutorial/runtime/custom-nodes/) are currently supported.
-Cannot run builds on [dynamic nodes](/platform/tutorial/runtime/dynamic-nodes/) for aarch64 architecture **
+** NOTE: ONLY [custom nodes](/platform/tutorial/runtime/custom-nodes/) are currently supported.
+Builds on [dynamic nodes](/platform/tutorial/runtime/dynamic-nodes/) for aarch64 architecture are not supported for this version of AMI
+**

 ## Shippable Official Docker Images
 These are the images used to run your CI jobs.
 The default image is picked up